-This ISA becomes available from April 2017.
-It is aimed at first-time buyers and/or those looking to save for their retirement.
+This ISA is aimed at first-time buyers and/or those looking to save for their retirement.
 Funds can be invested in cash or stocks & shares.

 A saver can open Lifetime ISA between the ages of 18 and 40, and contributions can be made until age 50.